Prohibited, restricted and danger areas

 RA2 – Pilots must not flight plan through the restricted area unless on a route specified in ERSA GEN FPR or under agreement with the Department of Defence.
 However, a clearance from ATC is not assured.
 Other tracking may be offered through the restricted area on a tactical basis.

 RA3 – Pilots must not flight plan through the restricted area and clearance will not be available.
-See page 1.77 for further details
+See Rules of the air—VFR navigation—Prohibited, restricted and danger areas for further details.

 Civil aircraft operating in military restricted areas or airspace in which an ATC service is provided will receive a service equivalent to that of Class C airspace, unless specified otherwise by ERSA FAC.